-Example #1: This is a map posted on the Israeli Foreign Ministry’s official website, created in 2006, it remains current in 2015.
+Example #1: This is a map posted on the Israeli Foreign Ministry’s official website, created in 2006.
 What can you learn about the territory displayed on the map by applying the legend to your study of this map?

 Example #2: This is a magnet, similar to one that you might buy in an airport gift shop, that depicts an illustrated map of Israel with Hebrew place names.

 Example #3: This is a representative version of a map that hangs in the classrooms of many Jewish schools in the United States.